Owner's Field Manual·Vol. 01·Chapter 05

 approve anyone.

 Use this checklist before approving any applicant.
-Not as a formality — as a record.
+Not as a formality.
+As a record.
 If something goes sideways later, you want evidence that you followed a consistent, documented process.

 The most common pattern in bad tenancies: one item on this list was skipped because the applicant “seemed solid.”
 Seemed is not a screening standard.